DONA-club/flow/README.md

 The core insight: **every project is a life**.
 Birth, growth, maturity, transmission.
 Visualiser captures this lifecycle as immutable temporal DNA—enabling teams, stakeholders, and systems to observe the same growth intention from their unique perspectives.

-This is DONA.club's foundational tool for mastering project quality of life through temporal intelligence.
+This is a DONA.club's foundational tool for mastering project quality of life through temporal intelligence.

 **What It Does:**